luiznonenmacher/machinelearning-coursera/README.md

 # machinelearning-coursera
-This repository contains the exercises required for the Machine Learning course on [Coursera](https://www.coursera.org/learn/machine-learning) by Andrew Ng.
+This repository contains the Python implementations of the exercises required for the Machine Learning course on [Coursera](https://www.coursera.org/learn/machine-learning) by Andrew Ng.
+In the Coursera course, the exercises are done in Octave.
+In this repository there are the original Octave implementations and a implementation in Python using Pandas, Numpy and sklearn.

-The repository are divided by folder, with each folder containing one exercise.
+This repository are divided by folder, with each folder containing one exercise.
 Inside each folder there's a pdf explaining the exercise, a Jupyter Notebook containing the implementation in Pyton and several functions implementing the exercise in Octave (as required by the course).

 The exercises are: